ohdsi-studies/EhdenRaPrediction/validationPackage/EHDENRAPredictionValidation/readme.md

 oracleTempSchema <- NULL

 # the name of the table that will be created in cohortDatabaseSchema to hold the cohorts
-cohortTable <- 'EHDENRAPredictionValidationCohortTable'
+cohortTable <- 'EhdenRaPredictionValidationCohortTable'

 # the location to save the prediction models results to:
+# NOTE: if you set the outputFolder to the 'Validation' directory in the
+#       prediction study outputFolder then the external validation will be
+#       saved in a format that can be used by the shiny app
-outputFolder <- getwd()
+outputFolder <- '../Validation'

 # add connection details:
 options(fftempdir = 'T:/fftemp')